chrsw/tupe/README.md

 - Source files (C, AWK, Shell, etc)
 - Text files containing a copy of the exercise text and some solution text
 - Markdown files containing formatted versions of text file content (TBD)

+Tips
+To substitute a command name with the output of command in a command line or script use this single quote character: `.
+To quote a string with single quotes, use this single quote character: '.